 As far as overt discrimination is concerned, I think there were subtle things I wasn’t really aware of at the time.
 Like, for example, in many situations—though actually not at my school—the head monitor, the chief prefect, would be a male, and the female would be a vice prefect.
 In fact in my school, we had a Head Boy and Head Girl, but we had a Headmaster and a Deputy Headmistress.
 That kind of thing conveyed the sense that women were the deputies or the secretaries, that women were not the leaders if there were men around.
 That was a “fact of life” I became very aware of in my teens.
 So I was living in a world whereby I was positioned, as a woman, as being different, other, less, and supposedly deferential to men.
 Now, on top of that of course I got all the messages that one got in the 50s about “Nice girls don’t do this, and nice girls don’t do that.”
 That was partly about being a “nice girl,” in other words being properly brought up and not being vulgar or common.
-Is common an expression used in America?
+Is that a common expression used in America?
 Meaning tarty, too much make-up, wrong kind of clothes, wrong social class?

 Yeah, I think it’s the same word, though not quite as strong.

 That was part of it.
 The other part of it was that we were supposed to be nice to boys, in other words not showing them up, not arguing with them, not disagreeing with them ever.
 Otherwise, part of not being nice was that you wouldn’t get a boyfriend.
 Boys didn’t like intelligent girls.
 So if you showed yourself to be intelligent, you were on the road to spinsterhood and loneliness and isolation and ridicule.
 There was one incident—a couple of incidents, actually—when I was about 15, and I was at a co-educational school, and I was noisy.
-Not noisy noisy but I spoke up and didn’t hesitate to put my hand up and didn’t hesitate to express myself forcefully, or this that and the other.
+Not noisy noisy, but I spoke up and didn’t hesitate to put my hand up and didn’t hesitate to express myself forcefully, or this that and the other.
 One of the girls in my class—and by the way, this is a top class, top stream, like an AP stream here, so these are very bright girls— one of them sidled up to me one day and said, “Helen, we wish you wouldn’t be quite so forceful in class,” and I asked why not, thinking they were thinking I’m a bit uppity or whatever.
 She said, “Well, if you’re so bright, the boys will think we’re all bright and they’ll be put off us.”
 So I was letting this side down by being too bright because boys might think girls could all be bright like me and this would be disastrous for their social life.
 I think at which point I threw my hands in the air and just expired.
 I didn’t stop talking in class, by the way.
 It’s kind of subtle, that discrimination.
 I have to say I don’t recall much in the way of very explicit discrimination at that point.
 But it was pervasive.
 The main thing was that it was so pervasive that it was like a fish in water.
-You don’t even notice it because you’re swimming in it and you don’t notice that that water is a distinctly murky color until you get out of it and say, “Hang on.
+You don’t even notice it because you’re swimming in it and you don’t notice that the water is a distinctly murky color until you get out of it and say, “Hang on.
 That was a very muddy stream I was in.”